 “CCAP brings an added dimension to the larger Columbia College community.
 It provides students with a chance to engage in real world experiences through the Center’s work, enriching student life.”
 Mark Kelly, Vice President for Student Success, Columbia College Chicago

-CCAP is presenting another feature residency this Spring, ASL Slam Chicago/Douglas Ridloff.
-This American Sign Language event on Thursday, April 28th, at the Den Theatre will showcase deaf poetry, monologuing, and more.
+CCAP presented another feature residency this year, ASL Slam Chicago/Douglas Ridloff.
+Our original American Sign Language event held in April was such a success, we decided to host a few more!
+Join us for our next Slam on Thursday, September 22, showcasing deaf poetry, monologuing, and more.

 CCAP's TEAM book is here!
 In Media Arts Integration: Reflections from the Field, CCAP illustrates the ways in which teaching and learning unfolded in urban public school classrooms through TEAM's digital media integration approach.
 The book includes essays by teachers and teaching artists, sample lesson plans, and evaluation results.